ChainAgnostic/CAIPs/CAIPs/caip-211.md

    must be a valid URL that addresses an RPC endpoint.
 The respondent may return it empty, reordered, with less, the same, or even more conformant URLs than received.
-2. `rpcDocuments` is an array of zero or more URLs of machine-readable RPC documents that the caller would prefer the respondent to use, ordered by preference.
+2. `rpcDocuments` is an array of zero or more URLs of machine-readable OpenRPC documents that the caller would prefer the respondent to use, ordered by preference.
 This set of document collectively defines at least syntactically if not also semantically any methods and/or notifications authorized by the